Gabon–India relations

-Gabon–India relations are the international relations that exist between Gabon and India.
+Gabon–India relations are the international relations between Gabon and India.
 Gabon maintains an embassy in New Delhi.
 The Embassy of India in Kinshasa, Democratic Republic of the Congo is jointly accredited to Gabon.
 India also maintains an honorary consulate in Libreville.

 History

 Senior Minister for National Defence of Gabon Ali Bongo Ondimba visited India in November 2007.
 He visited India again in October 2015 as president to attend the 3rd India-Africa Forum Summit in New Delhi.
 Several Gabonese ministers have also visited India.
 The only visit by an Indian government official to Gabon occurred in September 2015, when Minister of State for Human Resource Development and Special Envoy of the Prime Minister Ram Shankar Katheria visited Libreville and met with President Ondimba.